semuconsulting/PyGPSClient/README.md

 ### <a name="rtklib">Configuring u-blox receivers for Post-Processing Kinematics (PPK)</a>

-PyGPSClient can be used to enable and log the necessary raw observation and navigation (CEI) data for input into either PYGPSClient's experimental [RINEX Conversion dialog](#rinex) or [RTKLIB's RINEX conversion utility RTKCONV](https://github.com/tomojitakasu/RTKLIB_bin):
+PyGPSClient can be used to enable and log the necessary raw observation and navigation data for input into either PYGPSClient's experimental [RINEX Conversion dialog](#rinex) or [RTKLIB's RINEX conversion utility RTKCONV](https://github.com/tomojitakasu/RTKLIB_bin):

 1. Set the output baud rate to at least 115200 to ensure there is sufficient serial port bandwidth.
 2. Enable UBX RXM-RAWX and RXM-SFRBX message types at a rate of 1 Hz (*a preset CFG-VALSET command is provided for this purpose*).
 Optionally, disable all other message types and protocols.